Unified structure for exact towers of scar states in the AKLT and other models: Commutator proof to ``pyramid" of states in the spin-1/2 model

 and $H_\lambda = 2\lambda \sum_{j=1}^L \left(P^1_{j-1} \sigma^x_j P^0_{j+1} + P^0_{j-1} \sigma^x_j P^1_{j+1} \right)$.
 We calculate the various terms as follows:

 where in going to the last line we have expanded:

-Evaluating the commutator with the other terms is not much more difficult because $H_\lambda$ is only non-trivial on a few sites near the left and right boundaries of each term in $\mathcal{P}^\dagger$.
+Evaluating the commutator with the other terms is not much more difficult because $H_\lambda$ is only nontrivial on a few sites near the left and right boundaries of each term in $\mathcal{P}^\dagger$.
 For all $l>1$:

 where here and in the rest of the section we use the shorthand: $\ket{\mathbf{1}^l} = \ket*{\underbracket{1\cdots1}_l}$.
 Here we have also used a similar expansion as in Eq.~(\ref{eq:sigzexpand}) for the $\sigma^z_j$ term.
 Some care must be taken when $l=L-2$, where the boundary terms at $j$ and $j+l+2$ intersect.
 However, the commutator in this case can only act nontrivially on $\ket{\mathcal{S}^\text{pyr.}_{1,m}}$ with $m=L-3, L-2, L-1$, and it is easy to check that they are annihilated.